Legendary Pictures Sues Former Digital Domain CEO Over $3 Million Debt (Exclusive)

 Legendary is now stepping up efforts to collect on the money.

 On Wednesday, Legendary filed a lawsuit in Florida federal court against ex-DDMG CEO John Textor, looking to hold him personally responsible for the $3 million plus interest at 8 percent, plus legal expenses.
+UPDATE: The lawsuit was dismissed without prejudice.

 According to the complaint, the insolvency of DDMG represented a default on a $3 million convertible note dated March 19, 2012.